What teachers need to know about the emerging science of sex differences

 - Computer science for girls.
 Based on the work of Professor Caitlin Kelleher at Washington University – St. Louis, in this segment we explore a new strategy for engaging teenage girls in computer science which has been remarkably effective: more than tripling the proportion of girls who use their spare time to work on their computer programming, from 16% to 51%.

-- Best practices for teaching physics to teenage girls (see Girls on the Edge, pp. 132 – 138)
+- Best practices for teaching physics to teenage girls (see Girls on the Edge, first edition, pp. 132 – 138)

 - The Feynman approach: focus on the why